Professor of Economics

 Macroeconomics; Banking and Financial Stability

 Todd Keister joined the economics department at Rutgers in 2012 after working for six years as a research economist in the Federal Reserve Bank of New York.
-He has also been a professor at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City and held visiting positions at the University of Texas in Austin, the European University Institute, and New York University (NYU), and the Paris School of Economics.
+He has also been a professor at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City and held visiting positions at the University of Texas in Austin, the European University Institute, New York University (NYU), and the Paris School of Economics.
 Much of his research has focused on developing models of financial fragility and macroeconomic volatility that can be used to evaluate government and central banks policies.
 He holds a B.S. from Duke University and a Ph.D. in Economics from Cornell University.

 “Banking Panics and Policy Responses,” with Huberto Ennis, Journal of Monetary Economics, Vol. 57 (2010) 404-419.